 The Achilles tendon is an important part of the leg.
 It is located just behind and above the heel.
 It joins the heel bone to the calf muscles.
-Its function is to help in bending the foot downwards at the ankle (this movement is called plantar flexion by doctors).
+Its function is to help in bending the foot downwards at the ankle (this movement is called plantar flexion).

 If the Achilles tendon is torn, this is called an Achilles tendon rupture.
 The tear may be either partial or complete.
 In a partial tear, the tendon is partly torn but still joined to the calf muscle.
 With complete tears, the tendon is completely torn so that the connection between the calf muscles and the ankle bone is lost.

 What causes a ruptured Achilles tendon?

 As with any muscle or tendon in the body, the Achilles tendon can be torn if there is a high force or stress on it.
 This can happen with activities which involve a forceful push off with the foot - for example, in football, running, basketball, diving and tennis.
 The push off movement uses a strong contraction of the calf muscles which can stress the Achilles tendon too much.

 The Achilles tendon can also be damaged by injuries such as falls, if the foot is suddenly forced into an upward-pointing position - this movement stretches the tendon.
 Another possible injury is a deep cut at the back of the ankle, which might go into the tendon.

 Sometimes the Achilles tendon is weak, making it more prone to rupture.
 Factors that weaken the Achilles tendon are: